 - 28 Grams (3 Tablespoons and 1 Teaspoon) Vital Wheat Gluten

 I strongly encourage you to use either bread flour or vital wheat gluten when working with whole wheat.
 The extra protein helps hold your bread together and ensures your bread keeps its shape during baking.
 Without the gluten, your bread will likely fall flat.

 Easy to remember, right?

-Since this is an artisan-style sourdough, you will need to have a few specialized tools to make this bread.
+For this 100% whole wheat sourdough bread, you will need to have a few specialized tools to make this bread.